Transfer Student Guidelines

 - The University of Massachusetts Lowell subscribes to the Commonwealth Transfer Compact and Joint Admissions Program.

 - Transfer students for whom English is not a first language are advised that unless they have completed two years of English composition with a “C” or better at an American university, they must fulfill the TOEFL requirements.
-All transcripts from international institutions must be evaluated at the Center for Education Documentation before university advisers review them for transfer credits.
+All transcripts from international institutions must be evaluated with World Education Services (WES) before university advisers review them for transfer credits.